 Prerequisites (things that should be done before the class)

 • Participants should bring along an old, but working, laptop that can be wiped and Linux installed on it.

-• Knowledge of how to boot your laptop from CD/DVDs or USB sticks.
+• Nice to have: an external mouse and knowledge of how to boot your laptop from CD/DVDs or USB sticks.

 Got a newer laptop?
 (Windows 8, 8.1 or Windows 10)?

 If you haven't got an old laptop that can be wiped, please do this before the class:

 Many thanks to Skills Matter for the venue and light refreshments.

 Please ensure you read and follow Skills Matter's Code of Conduct.

 YOU MAY ALSO LIKE: